Prophetic Visions: Through a Glass Darkly

 The “Second Temple”

 In 586 BC, Hezekiah’s Temple was destroyed by the Babylonian army, and the 3rd and final deportation of Judeans into captivity began.
 The retaining walls were damaged, but not totally destroyed.
-When Jews returned decades later to rebuild the temple, the East Gate was repaired.
-It was renamed the Shushan Gate, because a memorial picture of the Palace of Shushan was portrayed on it.
+When Jews returned decades later under King Zerubbabel to rebuild the temple, the surviving 500-cubit by 500-cubit platform was reused.
+The East Gate was repaired.
+It was renamed the Shushan Gate, because a memorial picture of the Palace of Shushan (Susa) was portrayed on it.

 Herod’s Temple, in Jesus’ time. ©Leen Ritmeyer.
 Mr. Ritmeyer is widely regarded as the ultimate authority on the architecture of everything associated with the Temple Mount, and I believe that he has definitively established that the Dome of the Rock is sitting where the Holy of Holies should be.